 Education & Certification

-Undergraduate Degree: University of Missouri - Bachelor of Science, Secondary Education (Social Studies and English)
+Undergraduate Degree: University of Missouri-Columbia - Bachelor of Science, Education

-Graduate Degree: Washington University - Juris Doctor, Law
+Graduate Degree: Washington University in St Louis - Juris Doctor, Legal Studies

 State Certified Teacher